vikrantRajan/DanTerm4Week4/CONTRIBUTING.md

 	* [Visual Studio Code](https://code.visualstudio.com/)
 		* Install Extension(s)
 			* EditorConfig for VS Code

+* Avoid file conflicts
+	* Rename instructor's files with your initials (i.e. hello-dan.js where "-dan" is the suffix)
+	* Update the /.gitignore file with *-dan* to avoid committing your changes

 # Start web server
 ## Visual Studio Code